Study of noise in virtual distillation circuits for quantum error mitigation: Introduction

 The most straightforward approach to virtual distillation is to prepare the cyclic-permutation state using an auxiliary qubit and controlled-SWAP (CSWAP) gates.
-In practice, this circuit will be prone to errors, limiting the accuracy of expectation-value estimation without resorting to further noise mitigation techniques, like zero-noise extrapolation ~\cite{temme_error_2017,li_efficient_2017}.
-However, zero-noise extrapolation not only adds to the sampling cost, but also considerably increases the circuit complexity as it requires the ability to scale the noise strength in the quantum circuit either by scaling gate times or by adding more gates into the circuit~\cite{kandala2019error,dumitrescu_cloud_2018,endo2018practical,otten_recovering_2019,giurgica-tiron_digital_2020}.
-Thus, in this paper we further investigate the effect of noise in the virtual distillation circuit and determine conditions under which its faults may be less detrimental, obviating the need for additional error mitigation.
+In practice, this circuit will be prone to errors, limiting the accuracy of expectation-value estimation without resorting to further noise mitigation techniques, like zero-noise extrapolation ~\cite{li_efficient_2017,temme_error_2017, koczor_exponential_2021}.
+However, zero-noise extrapolation not only adds to the sampling cost, but also considerably increases the circuit complexity as it requires the ability to scale the noise strength in the quantum circuit either by scaling gate times or by adding more gates into the circuit~\cite{endo2018practical,kandala2019error,dumitrescu_cloud_2018,otten_recovering_2019,giurgica-tiron_digital_2020}.
+Thus, in this paper we further investigate the effect of noise in the virtual distillation circuit and determine analytically conditions under which its faults may be less detrimental, obviating the need for additional error mitigation.
+We corroborate our findings with numerical simulations of the Quantum Approximate Optimization Algorithm (QAOA).
+Noise in virtual distillation circuits was previously considered numerically in the context of Heisenberg quench~\cite{huggins_virtual_2021} as well as for the variational quantum eigensolver~\cite{jnane_multicore_2022}, displaying robustness of the error mitigation procedure.